ln-vortex/ln-vortex/docs/client-rpc.md

 Round:
 - version: Number
 - roundId: String - id for the round
-- amount: Number - Denomination for the round
+- amount: Number - denomination for the round
-- mixFee: Number - Fee in satoshis for the round
+- mixFee: Number - fee in satoshis for the round
-- publicKey: String - Coordinator's public key
+- publicKey: String - coordinator's public key
-- time: Number - When the round with execute, in epoch seconds
+- time: Number - when the round will execute, in epoch seconds

 ### List UTXOs